 Awards and Recognition

 She has been invited to speak at entrepreneurial forums, food fairs, and women’s leadership events across the region.
-She is also a mentor in local youth entrepreneurship programs, sharing her journey and encouraging others to pursue their passions while staying grounded in their culture.
+She is also a mentor in local youth entrepreneurship programs, sharing her journey.

 Business Model: A Sustainable Approach to Culinary Branding